 Traditional Usage of Red Clover

-Not for use in those with liver problems.
+- in those with liver problems.

-Not for use with contraceptive pills.
+- with contraceptive birth control pills.